 Eligibility and Accrual of Vacation: Currently, each regular full-time employee is eligible for vacation in accordance with the schedule below.
 New hires will have their first month vacation accrual pro-rated to the nearest quarter hour based upon date of hire.
-Employees continue to accrue vacation during periods of leave with pay, except when paid by LOA Pay, MLS Pay or Long-Term Disability.
+Employees continue to accrue vacation during periods of leave with pay, except when paid by Short-Term Disability, Long-Term Disability, or using the Sick Bank.
 Vacation does not accrue during periods of leave without pay.